 In popular culture, Cohn is accepted as gay.
 Tony Kushner explored the lawyer’s sexuality deeply through ‘Angels in America,’ a Pulitzer Prize and Tony Award winner.
 Kushner’s fictionalized version of Cohn identifies himself as gay because he has sex with men but also denies being one since he has power, something gay people around him don’t have in his eyes.
 These portrayals of Cohn as a gay man, including Will Brill’s character in Showtime’s ‘Fellow Travelers,’ are rooted in the conviction or consensus that he was a queer man.

-Several of Roy Cohn’s Policies and Legal Battles Are Considered Homophobic
+Several of Roy Cohn’s Policies and Legal Battles are Considered Homophobic

 Similar to the consensus regarding Roy Cohn’s sexual orientation, he is often identified or described as a homophobe.
-The lawyer was a prominent figure behind the Lavender Scare, which resulted in the mass dismissal of gay and lesbian individuals from government service.
+The lawyer was a prominent figure behind the Lavender Scare, which reportedly resulted in the mass dismissal of gay and lesbian individuals from government service.
 They were deemed as communist sympathizers and threats to national security, which exposed them to widespread discrimination.
 Cohn’s partnership with Senator Joseph McCarthy to implement rules against queer people is the foundation of the understanding that he was a homophobe.

-Cohn’s problematic actions weren’t limited to spearheading these mass dismissals.
+Cohn’s controversial actions weren’t limited to spearheading these mass dismissals.
 When the state of New York passed its first gay rights legislation, he confronted the law, stating that “homosexual teachers are a grave threat to our children.”
 He also allegedly used homophobic slurs such as “fags,” which affected his reputation considerably.
 David Marcus, a cousin of Cohn, described him as a gay man who prosecuted gay people.
 James Kirchick, the journalist who wrote ‘Secret City: The Hidden History of Gay Washington,’ went on to identify him as a victim and perpetrator of homophobia.

 Read More: Russell Eldridge: Was He Roy Cohn’s Boyfriend?
 How Did He Die?